AC Outlet Improvements

 AC Outlet Tester with GFI Reset

-5 thoughts on “AC Outlet Improvements
+5 responses to “AC Outlet Improvements”

-Bob, I see that you moved the GFI to the left end of the counter.
+1. Bob, I see that you moved the GFI to the left end of the counter.
 I always assumed it had to be “upstream” of the other receptacles it protects.
 Is that not true or did you have to run a new feed wire and begin the string of receptacles at that location?

-Hi David,
+• Hi David,

 You are correct about the location of a GFI outlet to protect a series of outlets.
 The OEM setup had the outlets on four circuits that were labeled as Outlets, Converter, Refrigerator and Microwave.
 I decided to install GFCI breakers on each of my current outlet circuits (Front Lounge, Trunk, Outlets (interior and exterior), Refrigerator and Microwave).
 I also kept GFCI outlets on the Refrigerator, Microwave and in the wet areas (Kitchen and Bathroom).